 First, let me start by simply defining a “starter”.
 Then I’ll go into the technical details afterwards.
 A sourdough starter is not a sourdough bread recipe, it is just used in a sour dough bread recipe.
-(Though I will be in the kitchen experimenting today on developing a gluten free sourdough bread recipe.)
+(Though I am working on perfecting a great sourdough French bread recipe.)
 The starter provides the sour taste.
 Many of us in the gluten free community have trouble with making starters.
-They often spoil, become moldy, never develop enough yeast, never become bubbly, etc. Therefore, many gluten free starter recipes use commercial/dry yeast in their starters.
-But if you’ve made regular gluten starters in the past and are dead-set on not using yeast, this recipe will be a welcomed delight to your gluten free recipe collection.
+They often spoil, become moldy, never develop enough yeast, or never become bubbly.
+Therefore, many gluten free starter recipes call for commercial/dry yeast.
+However, if you’ve made regular gluten starters in the past and are dead-set on not using yeast, this recipe will be a welcomed delight to your gluten free recipe collection.

 Add Yeast or No Yeast?